 As the students consulted with experts, compared Clery Act data with anonymous campus climate surveys, and interviewed survivors, they found that, paradoxically, many of the colleges with higher reported rates of sexual assault were actually places where more institutional resources were being devoted to support for survivors.

 Do you remember the body issues we described in Chapter One?
-One of the key reasons that data science needs feminism is that bodies go uncounted, particularly bodies of women and people of color.
+One of the key reasons that data science needs feminism is that bodies go uncounted, particularly bodies of women, non-binary and other gender non-conforming folks, and folks of color.
 This is true in the case of data about maternal health, human migration, police killings, health impacts of pollution, and more.
 And this is certainly the case with sexual assault data, where society systematically neglects and devalues the standpoint of survivors.
 Their experiences become subjugated knowledge - stigmatized and silenced.
 Thus, the collection environment has social, political and cultural incentives around reporting that are misaligned and work against collecting reliable, accurate data.
 Simply stated, there are imbalances of power in the data setting, so we cannot take the numbers in the data set at face value.
 Here one needs a sophisticated understanding of the context of the data and the actors in the data collection system in order to be able to work with it ethically and truthfully.
 Lacking this understanding of context and letting the numbers "speak for themselves" would tell a story that is not only patently false but could also be used to reward colleges that are systematically underreporting and creating hostile environments for survivors.
 Cathy O'Neil, the author of Weapons of Math Destruction, has a term for this: A "pernicious feedback loop" helps to reinforce the unfair environment from which it spawned.
 Deliberately undercounting cases of sexual assault leads to being rewarded for underreporting.
 And the silence around sexual assault continues: The administration is silent, the campus culture is silent, the data set is silent.

 One of the key analytical missteps of work that "lets the numbers speak for themselves" is the assumption that data are a raw input rather than seeing them as artifacts that have emerged fully cooked into the world, birthed out of a complex set of social and political circumstances already existing in the data setting.
 It's important to note that there is an emerging class of "data creatives" whose very existence is premised on context-hopping by combining disparate data.
 This group includes data scientists, data journalists, data artists and designers, researchers, and entrepreneurs.
 In short, pretty much everyone who works with data right now.
 Data's new creative class is highly rewarded for producing work that creates new value and insight from mining and combining conceptually unrelated data sets.